Twitter finds its AI tends to crop out black people, men from photos

 The findings are another example of the disparate impact from artificial intelligence systems including demographic biases identified in facial recognition and text analysis, the paper said.

-Amazon Inc in 2018 scrapped an AI recruiting tool that showed bias against women.
+Amazon in 2018 scrapped an AI recruiting tool that showed bias against women.